-Restaurant closures and/or limited capacity reopenings of in-restaurant and patio dining are expected to continue to impact sales at SIR restaurants.
+The current state of the restaurant and bars industry during the pandemic has been trending positively due to increasing vaccination rates and the implementation of vaccine certificates (or passports).
+However, the potential risk of restaurant closures and/or limited capacity reopening's of in-restaurant and patio dining could continue to impact future sales at SIR restaurants.
 As a result of the pandemic and ongoing government and public health recommendations and restrictions, there are material uncertainties that may cast doubt on SIR's ability to continue as a going concern.